Peering Fellowship > Frequently Asked Questions

 Is there a certificate or similar upon program completion?

 Yes.
-Upon successful completion of the program, all fellows will receive a Certificate of Completion from the Internet Society and partners.
+Fellows who successfully complete all the program expectations and deliverables will receive a Certificate of Completion from the Internet Society and partners.

 How can I receive updates on this and other fellowship programs at the Internet Society?